-RRA total collections in 2016/17 totalled 496 tonnes, and was comprised of 324 tonnes collected and destroyed, and a further 172 tonnes that were reclaimed to new specification.
-This equates to recovery effectiveness between 49% and 70%, depending on the volume available for recovery.
+RRA total collections in 2020/21 totalled 580 tonnes, and was comprised of 493 tonnes collected and destroyed, and a further 87 tonnes that were reclaimed to new specification.
+This equates to recovery effectiveness between 52% and 65%, depending on the volume available for recovery.
 This is calculated on the volumetric range of refrigerant available for recovery being between 1,940 and 2,440 tonnes.
-It is important to note that all potentially recoverable refrigerant is available for retention and reuse is between 1,700 and 2,550 tonnes.
+It is important to note that all potentially recoverable refrigerant is available for retention and reuse by contractors and equipment owners.
 The table below displays the numbers estimated for the 2020/21 financial year.

 However, RRA is at the same risk of market and economic fluctuations, faces the same impacts of national regulatory changes, and operates in the same global industry as commercial organisations.
-In recent years RRA has experienced the marked decline in economic activity due to the global financial crisis, the many and often unintended consequences of carbon pricing, the consequent increase in recovery once the carbon tax was repealed, and now the phase-down of high GWP refrigerants, and the unprecedented upheaval caused by Covid-19.
+Over the years RRA experienced the marked decline in economic activity due to the global financial crisis, the many and often unintended consequences of carbon pricing, the consequent increase in recovery once the carbon tax was repealed, the growing impacts of phasing down high GWP refrigerants, and the unprecedented upheaval caused by Covid-19.

 To understand how much refrigerant is available for recovery it is necessary to first understand the size of the market and the applications to which new refrigerant will be applied.
-In 2016/17 sales of bulk refrigerant were in the order of 3,700 tonnes.
+In 2020/21 sales of bulk refrigerant were in the order of 3231 tonnes.
 Understanding the applications provides a guide as to how much is available for recovery.
-Industry advice is that 300 tonnes is used for original equipment manufacturing, 1,150 tonnes for new applications, 850 tonnes for automotive air conditioning service, 400 tonnes for domestic air conditioning service, and 1,000 tonnes for commercial AC, and 1287 tonne is used in the refrigeration cold food chain.
+Industry advice is that 251 tonnes is used for original equipment manufacturing, 681 tonnes for automotive air conditioning service, 414 tonnes for domestic air conditioning service, and 598 tonnes for commercial AC, and 1287 tonne is used in the refrigeration cold food chain.
 Please note the figures are approximations.
-The Australian refrigerant market has undergone substantial change in the last five (5) years: original equipment manufacturing has decreased; imports of equipment already charged with refrigerant have increased; new and installed systems leak rates have significantly declined; and recycling and reuse has grown strongly.
+The Australian refrigerant market has undergone substantial change over the past decade: original equipment manufacturing has decreased; imports of equipment already charged with refrigerant have increased; new and installed systems leak rates have significantly declined; and recycling and reuse has grown strongly.

 It is only during service operations and decommissioning that refrigerant is available for recovery.
 Yet, much of the refrigerant used in service work is for replacing that which has leaked during operation.
-In the automotive sector it is estimated that while 850 tonnes is used in the service sector only between 200 and 300 tonnes of refrigerant is available for recovery from service and end of life motor vehicle combined.
-The domestic air conditioning sector has grown strongly this century with installed refrigerant now the largest component of the bank.
-As this type of equipment has very low leakage rates the quantity of refrigerant used for service is relatively small at 400 tonnes, and the volume available for recovery is estimated to be between 100 and 200 tonnes.
-Of the 1000 tonnes used in the commercial/industrial service sector approximately 300 to 500 tonnes is available for recovery.
+In the automotive sector it is estimated that while 681 tonnes are used in the service sector only between 330 and 490 tonnes of refrigerants are available for recovery from service and end of life motor vehicle combined.
+The domestic air conditioning sector continues to grow strongly with refrigerant in this sector accounting for more than 40% of the installed bank.
+As this type of equipment has very low leakage rates the quantity of refrigerant used for service is relatively small at 414 tonnes, and the volume available for recovery is estimated to be between 210 and 300 tonnes.
+Of the 1287 tonnes used in the commercial/industrial refrigeration cold food chain service sector approximately 200 to 250 tonnes are available for recovery.

 The decommissioning and disposal of equipment, such as motor vehicles and air conditioning systems, provides the opportunity for recovering refrigerant.
 It is difficult to estimate the amount of refrigerant available from decommissioned equipment, and it is the sector where the greatest potential for increased recovery exists.
 Australia does not have product stewardship schemes for end-of-life motor vehicles or consumer durables such as refrigerators and air conditioners.

-More than 10 million air conditioning systems are installed in Australia with an average charge of 1.6 kilograms.
-Around half these systems were installed in the last five years and will not be due for retirement for many years due to an average life of fifteen years.
-Using an annual leakage rate of 3% the amount available for recovery on decommissioning each year may be as much as 900 tonnes.
+More than 16 million air conditioning systems are installed in Australia with an average charge of 1.6 kilograms.
+More than 60% of these systems were installed in the last eight years and will not be due for retirement for many years due to an average life of fifteen years.
+Using an annual leakage rate of 3% the amount available for recovery on decommissioning each year is somewhere between 1100 and 1260 tonnes.